shriya-1603/Deep-Learning-Based-Pneumonia-Detection-A-Study-of-Custom-CNN-VGG16-and-ResNet50V2/README.md

 ## Acknowledgements
 Thanks to Paul Mooney for providing the dataset and to the open-source community for pre-trained models and tools.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----
-Feel free to raise issues or contribute by creating pull requests!